 We are a family, which means everyone is a contributor.
 Every member of a Missional Community is expected to participate and contribute.
 The varied giftings of each member of a Missional Community are part of its strength.
 There are gifts of hosting, serving, teaching, inviting, listening, and caring in every group of people, and when we leverage those together for the Kingdom, we are much stronger and we grow much faster.
 That’s the reality of a family.

 The whole family is part of the Missional Community.
 That includes the kids.
 Bring your kids with you and allow them to participate in various elements of the group.
 The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching and going with their parents.

 Each Missional Community has the freedom to decide exactly what to do with their own kids.
 Some elements may be great for kids to be part of.
 Others maybe not so much.
 It may also change from week to week.
 Exactly how to handle kids is up to the group to decide, and the group leader will help facilitate this decision.

-One thing we want to be clear on is that kids are an important part of the group.
+One thing we want to be clear on is that kids are an important part of the family.
 Involving them in the life of the community is by far the best way for parents to train and disciple them, and they add to the overall life and vibrancy the Missional Community.